 The annual $300 travel credit applies to the first travel-related purchases made by the primary or secondary cardmembers.
 Unlike the American Express Platinum, Chase only reimburses the Global Entry or TSA PreCheck fee for the primary cardholder only.

 Although you don’t get all the Sapphire Reserve benefits as an authorized user, it’s still cheaper than owning your own Sapphire Reserve or Sapphire Preferred.
-It’s also an easy way to dodge the infamous Chase 5/24 rule if you have at least five new credit cards within the past two years.

 The Citi Prestige® Credit Card charges $450 for the primary user and $75 for each additional user.